dmccreary/iot-course/docs/outline.md

 5. Various wires

 1. Each student must provide a laptop with a USB port.
+2. Students must run the Thonny Python IDE or similar.
 2. Each student must have an account on GitHub.
 3. Knowledge of Markdown formats is helpful but not required